INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Ricky Warwick: “Ticket to Rise” by The Beatles is my favorite song.
 By The Beatles, I love that song.
-I was listening to it and I just thought I sing “Ticket to Rise” man.
+I listened to it, and I just thought I sing “Ticket to Rise,” man.
 Wouldn’t it be cool if somebody said, here is the ticket.
-You can just rise above all that bullshit and be floating free; and not have any stress or any worries and just feel great.
+You can just rise above all that bullshit and be floating free, not have any stress or worries, and just feel great.
 I just sort of wrote it about… A little bit about my life in there.
 Mistakes that I have made and just know I’m older and I feel good and I’ve got a ticket to rise.
-I’ve got an opportunity to be a better person and I’m going to take it, and again the girls are amazing on that.
+I’ve got an opportunity to be a better person, and I’m going to take it, and again the girls are amazing on that.
 They really are.
 They made that song so good.

-Then we have the very last song “Letting Go” which is one my favorites on the album.
+Then we have the very last song, “Letting Go,” which is my favorite album.

-Ricky Warwick: “Letting Go of Me”, funny.
+Ricky Warwick: “Letting Go of Me,” funny.
 Great story behind this.
-We came in the studio with 20 sons and Nick Raskulinecz came in and we played on the stuff and he was like… We were finishing going through and he says, you need to write one more song.
+We came into the studio with 20 sons, and Nick Raskulinecz came in, and we played on the stuff, and he was like… We were finishing going through, and he says, you need to write one more song.
 I was like, fuck off.
 Really?
-That’s going to be 20 fucking songs, I’m not writing another song.
+That’s going to be 20 fucking songs, and I’m not writing another song.
 I sweated blood to write these songs.
 No, no. You need one more song.
 I’m like, fuck you.
 I don’t care you’ve worked with all these amazing bands.
-You’re wrong and blah, blah.
-He’s no, I think you can write one more song.
-I was, fuck.
+You’re wrong, and blah, blah.
+He’s no; I think you can write one more song.
+I was fuck.
 No!
-He leaves the studio and I’m angry, I’m really fucking angry and the guys go home back to the hotel.
-I’m sitting in the studio and I’m like, I’ll make my own way.
+He leaves the studio, and I’m angry.
+I’m really fucking angry, and the guys go home to the hotel.
+I’m sitting in the studio, and I’m like, I’ll make my own way.
 I’m pissed.
 I’m really angry at Nick and blah, blah.
-Fuck off, I’ll show him.
-I’ll write him another fucking song and I’ll write it about him.
-I picked up the guitar and I wrote the song about basically being angry with Nick.
+Fuck off.
+I’ll show him.
+I’ll write him another fucking song, and I’ll write it about him.
+I picked up the guitar, and I wrote the song about basically being angry with Nick.
 About him making me write another song, which is the lyrics about.
-Played it and the guys in the band went, that’s great.
-Played it and Nick went, it’s great.
+I played it, and the guys in the band went, that’s great.
+I played it, and Nick went, it’s great.
 It’s going on the album.
-I went, you did that on purpose.
+I went; you did that on purpose.
 You tricked me, fucking tricked me.
-You bastard and he did and he’s a genius, and I love him for it.
-He knew me and he knew that Irish temperament I have and he was like, I’ll get this guy pissed off.
+You bastard, and he did, and he’s a genius, and I love him for it.
+He knew me and knew that Irish temperament I have, and he was like, I’ll get this guy pissed off.
 He’s going to write me another song.
-It was a challenge and I’m like anybody gives me a challenge I’m like, okay.
-I’ll do it and I did and it’s great and kind of about me saying to somebody.
-I think you’re an asshole and you annoy me, but secretly I know you’re right.
-You know what I mean?
+It was a challenge, and I’m like anybody gives me a challenge, I’m like, okay.
+I’ll do it, and I did, and it’s great and kind of about me saying to somebody.
+I think you’re an asshole, and you annoy me, but secretly I know you’re right.
+Do you know what I mean?
 So, that’s it.

 TOUR PLANS AND SOME THIN LIZZY TALK

 Ricky Warwick: Thank you for asking.
 We’ll start in the UK in March.
-We got a great bill over there, we have Gun opening for us and Backyard Babies.
-Which is going to be a lot of fun.
-Then we’re looking at festivals in the summer on European dates in the summer as well.
+We got a great bill over there, and we have Gun opening for us and Backyard Babies, which will be a lot of fun.
+Then we’re looking at festivals in the summer on European dates as well.

 I heard that Sweden Rock is already confirmed?

 Ricky Warwick: Sweden Rock is already confirmed.
-There is more dates coming in.
+More dates are coming in.
 We’re looking at confirming some US dates in early May as well.
 I think it will be in three weeks in May in the US.
 And more dates will be as it goes be added.